danilosierrac/gilbert-index/_posts/2017-07-31-q-and-a-bob-lawless.md

 ![Robert Lawless]({{ page.image }})

 [Credit Slips](https://goo.gl/7FZTdb) is an influential blog that takes a deep dive into the world of debt.
 It’s run and authored by a diverse group of academics, ranging from law professors to sociology professors, whose research explores all things debt: bankruptcy, foreclosure, student loans, consumer finance, and on.
 The group uses Credit Slips as a space to share their work and insights with you.
-And because debt is determined to wiggle itself into your financial underpants at some point in your life, it’ll pay dividends to know a thing or two about related debt issues—which is where Credit Slips come in.
+And because debt is determined to wiggle itself into your financial underpants at some point in your life, it’ll pay dividends to know a thing or two about related debt issues—which is where Credit Slips comes in.

 [Bob Lawless](https://law.illinois.edu/faculty-research/faculty-profiles/robert-m-lawless/), law professor at the University of Illinois Urbana-Champaign, administers the blog.
 And the other day I asked Bob a few questions.